Aricg/PackStackSandBox/README.md

 bridge: name of your bridge interface ($ brctl show )

-netmask: netmask of your private subnet, probably given to you via dhcp. you can see this with ifconfig, however on osx if will be in the unreadble format, something like 0xffffff00 Refere here for a table that human can read.
+netmask: netmask of your private subnet, probably given to you via dhcp. you can see this with ifconfig, however on osx if will be in the unreadble format, something like 0xffffff00 Refer here for a table that human can read.

 http://www.pawprint.net/designresources/netmask-converter.php